Gov't to Enforce Toughest Level 4 Social Distancing for Capital Region

 Spectators will not be allowed to watch sports games at arenas, while lodging facilities will be limited to take a maximum two-thirds of reservations and required to halt special events for guests.

-All schools will revert to online learning from Wednesday to allow time for adjustments, and religious services will only air or broadcast virtually without any congregation.
+Religious services will only air or broadcast virtually without any congregation and all schools will revert to online learning from Wednesday to allow time for adjustments.

-With the exception of the manufacturing sector, businesses are advised to adopt distancing measures, such as having 30 percent of employees work from home.
+The Education Ministry announced on Friday the transition will occur from Wednesday to allow time for adjustments, but those that already have a system in place can take relevant steps when Level Four takes effect on Monday.

+The ministry added that when students are required to come to school, such as for final exams or for COVID-19 vaccination instructions for third-year high school students, attendance will be permitted, adhering to distancing measures.